larson-group/clubb_release/Readme.txt

 simulation, rather than wasting time by starting again from the initial time.
 The new simulation is then called a "restart" simulation.

-1. Perform the original simulation of case <CASE> and save the GrADS output files.
+1. Perform the original simulation of case <CASE NAME> and save the GrADS output files in the <CLUBB BASE DIRECTORY>/output directory.
 These data will be accessed to restart the simulation.

-2. Create a subdirectory in the CLUBB directory called "restart" and move the GrADS output files to that subdirectory.
+2. Create a subdirectory in the CLUBB BASE DIRECTORY called "restart" and move the GrADS output files to that subdirectory.

 3. Edit the following three variables at the end of the flag section of the model file:

     l_restart = .true.
-    restart_path = restart/<CASE>
+    restart_path = restart/<CASE NAME>
     time_restart = initial time of restart run in seconds

     Compute time_restart as (time_initial + n_out * stats_tout), where n_out